zenstruck/foundry/UPGRADE-2.0.md

 > and then fix all deprecations left.

 > [!TIP]
-> You can try to run twice these rules.
-Sometimes, the second run will find some difference that it could not spot on
+> You can try to run these rules twice.
+Sometimes, the second run will find differences that it could not spot on
 > the first run.

 > [!NOTE]
-> Once you've finished the migration to 2.0, it is not necessary anymore to keep the Foundry's rule set in your Rector
+> Once you've finished the migration to 2.0, it is not necessary to keep the Foundry rule set in your Rector
 > config.

 ### Doctrine's mapping